PhD and MS in Molecular Genetics and Genomics FAQ

 7. Which courses would I take?

 All students in PhD programs in the School of Medicine are required in their first year to take a common core course in Interdisciplinary Cell and Molecular Biology (IBS 7015).
-Our students in Molecular Genetics and Genomics also take courses in Genetics (MGG 7015), Functional Genomics and Systems Biology (MGG 7030), Advanced Human Genetics (MGG 7600), Research Training in Molecular Genetics and Genomics (MGG 7460), Biostatistics (FPH 7015), and Scientific Communication (MGG 7091), and choose from other elective courses in Bioinformatics, Quantitative Data Analysis, and other specific subjects.
+Our students in Molecular Genetics and Genomics also take courses in Genetics (MGG 7015), Functional Genomics and Systems Biology (MGG 7030), Advanced Human Genetics (MGG 7600), Research Training in Molecular Genetics and Genomics (MGG 7460), Biostatistics, and Scientific Communication (MGG 7091), and choose from other elective courses in Bioinformatics, Quantitative Data Analysis, and other specific subjects.
 MS students take some of the same classes.
 See recommended and required classes for the MS Program.

 8. When will I start working in the lab?